joergschultzelutter/mowas-pwb/README.md

 ## The fine print

 - APRS is a registered trademark of APRS Software and Bob Bruninga, WB4APR.
+Thank you Bob!
-- aprs.fi services are provided by Hessu/OH7LZB - thank you!
+- aprs.fi services are provided by Heikki Hannikainen/OH7LZB - thank you Hessu!

 ## Legal mumbo-jumbo